 There is almost no possibility that there will be one cancer cure because there isn’t one cancer, there are probably 200 or more cancers.

 There is almost no possibility that Big Pharma is hiding a secret cancer cure in some top-secret vault in a top-secret location in Greenland.
-(And there is almost no possibility that Hillary Clinton is involved in this secret).

 But we do know that numerous cancers are being treated effectively with powerful tools utilized by oncologists.
 And the mortality rate for all cancers is dropping precipitously as a result.